Constraining the Nuclear Equation of State from Rotating Neutron Stars: Introduction

 In this work we demonstrate how the nuclear EOS can be constrained to pristine accuracy by future measurements of bulk properties and $f$-modes of slowly rotating neutron stars.
-Reconstructing or constraining the EOS from actual---or for the moment, mock---observations (the so-called \emph{inverse problem}) has first been addressed in a mathematically rather rigorous approach by Lindblom~\cite{1992ApJ...398..569L, 2012PhRvD..86h4003L, Lindblom:2014sha, 2014PhRvD..89f4003L} for the case that masses and radii of neutron stars have been measured.
+Reconstructing or constraining the EOS from actual---or for the moment, mock---observations (the so-called \emph{inverse problem}) has first been addressed in a mathematically rather rigorous approach by Lindblom and Indik~\cite{1992ApJ...398..569L, 2012PhRvD..86h4003L, Lindblom:2014sha, 2014PhRvD..89f4003L} for the case that masses and radii of neutron stars have been measured.
 This approach has soon been extended by Andersson and Kokkotas to also take oscillation modes into account, thereby giving rise to the new field of \emph{gravitational wave asteroseismology} \cite{1996PhRvL..77.4134A, 1998MNRAS.299.1059A}; rapidly rotating stars were accounted for in the Cowling approximation \cite{2013PhRvD..88d4052D, 2015PhRvD..92l4004D}.
 Following the introduction of a piecewise polytropic approximation for the EOS (which we will discuss in detail below), the inverse problem has also been investigated employing a Bayesian approach via Markov chain Monte Carlo (MCMC) sampling \cite{2018PhRvD..97h4014A} and as a minimization problem on the corresponding parameter space \cite{2019PhRvD..99j4005M, 2019arXiv190308921M}.
-An approach avoiding parametrized EOS and their limitations, building purely on observations, has been presented in \cite{2019PhRvD..99h4049L}.
-However, all cited studies focus on non-rotating systems or rely on major approximations like the Cowling approximation.
+An approach avoiding parametrized EOS and their limitations, building purely on observations, has been presented in \cite{2019PhRvD..99h4049L}; further, we are aware of just one study specifically investigating GW190814 while taking rapid rotation into account \cite{2021MNRAS.505.1600B}.
+However, all cited studies focus on non-rotating systems or (if incorporating oscillation modes) rely on major approximations like the Cowling approximation.
 In this work, we demonstrate explicitly that a slow rotation approximation combined with universal relations obtained from high precision calculations are reliably able to explore the nuclear EOS from a small set of neutron star observations.
 Our framework assumes that neutron star properties are known with some uncertainties from future observations and directly tackles the inverse problem from there.
 The general structure of the framework presented in this work can be categorized into the two main aspects of solving the direct and inverse problem.
 We summarize them in the following and provide full details in Sec.~\ref{direct_problem} and Sec.~\ref{inverse_problem}.

 The \textit{direct problem} covers an adequate parametrization of the nuclear EOS for neutron stars for which we use the widely used piecewise polytropic parametrization proposed by Read \textit{et al.}~\cite{Read:2008iy}.
 Subsequently, one needs stellar properties that can (in principle/future) be obtained from observations, as well as a framework to solve the relevant equations of general relativity to compute them.
 For the non-rotating case, the equations of stellar structure are simply the Tolman-Oppenheimer-Volkoff (TOV) equations and other observables or bulk properties of such stars can be found by solving additional ordinary differential equations (like moment of inertia or tidal deformability).
 For rotating neutron stars we resort to a slow rotation approximation scheme in combination with universal relations in order to obtain estimates for the frequencies of the quadrupolar $f$-mode in an efficient way.
 The result of this part is a large set of tabulated data that contains all observables for neutron star sequences on a grid of EOS parameters, which corresponds to our ``EOS database''.